Maria Auxiliadora Water Project – Paraguay

 Community meetings have had increasingly better attendance, especially from women and younger men.
 There is a general feeling of positivity now that potable water is available, for the security and well-being of each household.
-Each family has their own reason that drives them, but everyone is thrilled for what the future holds.
+Each family has its own reason that drives them, but everyone is thrilled about what the future holds.

 Again, we would like to extend our thanks to Water Charity and all those individuals and organizations that pulled together and supported us through this project.
 We and all the people impacted by this project will forever be grateful for this precious gift.

 We extend our thanks to Rachel for completing this important project and again express our gratitude to the Paul Bechtner Foundation for providing the funding.